Queensland Reconciliation Awards

 In 2013, Bald Hills State School embarked on a journey to better connect the school with Aboriginal and Torres Strait Islander families.
 Based on authentic connection and relationship of trust, the school’s Indigenous families, Indigenous and non-Indigenous teaching staff, administrative staff and local community members formed the Turrwan Circle.
 Turrwan is a traditional language word from the local Turrbal people that means ‘capable of great things’, and reclaiming power through language is one of the group’s many aims.
 From this position of mutual respect, Turrwan Circle’s agreed agenda became one of excellence and empowerment, delivering creative learning programs and engaging activities in partnerships with community and education agencies to close the gap in education and facilitate change through reconciliation to create a better future for children.

-Wagner Road Early Childhood Centre and C&K Kindergarten have formed a collegial teaching and learning partnership with Aboriginal Elder, Uncle Joe Kirk.
-Through this partnership, Wagner Road Early Childhood Centre and C&K Kindergarten have developed an inclusive curriculum design that honours two-way teaching and learning along with culturally-responsive practices at classroom and operational levels.
-Staff, children and families have a deeper understanding of local Aboriginal and Torres Strait Islander cultures and the impacts of Australian history for Aboriginal and Torres Strait Islander people and non-Indigenous Australians.
-Wagner Road Early Childhood Centre and C&K Kindergarten are able to share key learnings from this partnership with the broader early childhood community to educate and support other non-Indigenous early childhood services and educators to develop and enact reconciliation initiatives.
+Wagner Road Early Childhood Centre and Kindergarten have formed a collegial teaching and learning partnership with Aboriginal Elder, Uncle Joe Kirk.
+Through this partnership, Wagner Road Early Childhood Centre and Kindergarten has developed an inclusive curriculum design that honours two-way teaching and learning along with culturally-responsive practices at classroom and operational levels.
+Staff, children and families have a deeper understanding of local Aboriginal and Torres Strait Islander cultures and the impacts of Australian history for Aboriginal and Torres Strait Islander people and non-Indigenous Australians, gained through their partnership with Uncle Joe Kirk.
+Wagner Road Early Childhood Centre and Kindergarten is able to share key learnings from this partnership with the broader early childhood community to educate and support other non-Indigenous early childhood services and educators to develop and enact reconciliation initiatives.

 Supported by QGC